-- (a) Timing.
-A party may request a settlement conference at any time after the action has been commenced. - (b) Referral to a Settlement Judge.
+- (a) Request of a Party.
+For cases assigned to the ADR Multi-Option Program, at any time after the ADR phone conference, a party may file with the assigned Judge a request for a settlement conference, pursuant to Civil L.R.
+7. In all other cases, a party may file such a request at any time after the action has been commenced. - (b) Referral to a Settlement Judge.
 The parties may stipulate to a preference for one or more particular Magistrate Judges or District Judges.
 The Court will attempt to honor the preference, subject to intra-division needs and the availability of the Magistrate Judges and District Judges.